burgwyn/platform/research-2090.md

 #### 2. How to manipulate data
 #### Solution options

-**The first option is** to send raw data from ElasticSearch to Meteor
+**The first option is** to fetch raw data from ElasticSearch
 #### Pros
-1. It needs only one request to get data from storage for all charts & table
+1. It needs only one request to fetch data for all charts & table

 #### Cons
 1. Data will be grouped on client-side